List of airliner shootdown incidents: 1969: Pan African Airlines N3924C

 N3934C, a Douglas C-54 of Pan African Airlines, was hit by an anti-aircraft shell at 15:23 on April 25, 1969.
 Descending at 6500 feet into Enugu from Lagos, the shell left a 5-foot hole on the starboard side and injured 5 passengers.
 The plane turned back to Lagos due to undercarriage issues and made a safe landing after the undercarriage made a free fall extension.
 The aircraft was later repaired.

 1970s

 1970: Alitalia Flight 713

 Alitalia Flight 713, operated by Douglas DC-8-43 I-DIWL, was approaching Syrian airspace after takeoff from Tehran on June 26, 1970, and was told that Syrian airspace had been closed.
 The pilot requested vectors to Beirut, and was told to fly to Damascus and turn to Beirut from there.
 While at FL295 6.5 km (4.1 miles) east of Damascus, an air-to-air missile made direct contact with the left wing.
 The plane went down 3250 feet and the pilot turned off the no. 1 engine, landing safely at Beirut; all 94 occupants survived.
 At the time of the missile strike, several Egyptian MiG-21 and Israeli Mirage IIICJ were fighting over Syria with some Syrian MiG-17 also being reported present.

-1972: Royal Air Lao XW-TDE

-XW-TDE, a Douglas C-54 of Royal Air Lao, disappeared on a flight from Savannakhet to Vientiane on February 11, 1972, with all 23 onboard presumed dead.
-The last radio contact was made with Bangkok Regional Control Center at 13:20, reportedly over the SH point with ETA given as 14:22.
-The plane was reportedly shot down.